-The operational electrical transformers and circuit breakers located in the switchyards at PGDP are listed in Appendix B; these are qualified, oil-filled operational equipment, as defined in 40 CFR § 112.2.
-This equipment is located outdoors and does not have secondary containment due to electrical hazards associated with accumulated water in switchyards.
+The operational electrical transformers and circuit breakers located at PGDP are listed in Appendix B; these are qualified, oil-filled operational equipment, as defined in 40 CFR § 112.2.
+This equipment is located outdoors and does not have secondary containment due to electrical hazards associated with accumulated water.
 Additional discussion is included in Section 2.16.

 Procedures establish the administrative controls and provide requirements and processes that govern installation, inspections, and generation of secondary containment systems.
 Each facility manager/operating group has the responsibility to control its environment and operations in such a manner as to prevent spills and discharges.
 To assist personnel in preventing spills or minimizing the effects of spills, procedures and work control documents are prepared for operation of equipment, handling of materials and wastes, and cleanup and containment of spills.
 Inspection techniques and frequencies for bulk storage containers, equipment, and containment dikes also are specified in procedures, work control documents, or other guidance.
 Appendix C contains an example of the inspection checklist used to inspect secondary containment areas (from CP3-EP-1004, Maintenance of Emergency Facilities and Equipment).
-Records of these inspections are maintained in accordance with the Deactivation and Remediation Contractor Records Management Program (FRNP-TRANS-0013), for a minimum of at least three years.
+Records of these inspections are maintained in accordance with CP2-RD-0001, Records Management Plan for the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, for a minimum of at least three years.